LorenzDuremdes/Second-Brain/intelligence.md

 ## process
 1. maximizing intelligence → converging criticalities
-	1. you can try to make use of both product and [[process optimalism]] → sometimes, this requires many **more** converging criticalities to end up with a situation with enough/most options
+	1. you can try to make use of both product and [[process optimalism]] → sometimes, this requires many **more** converging criticalities to end up with a situation with enough/most options (divergence)

 ## negative
 ### [[extended mind]]